 If you want to be great at coding you need to move beyond the code and develop some essential skills for coders.
-To become a great coder it requires more than learning more than sequences of 0’s and 1’s or the current in vogue programming languages.
+To become a great coder it requires more than learning sequences of 0’s and 1’s or complicated programming languages.
 Anyone can learn a computer language, but the great coders, the ones who create game changing products, who truly excel in the field, possess far more than a knowledge of coding languages.
-They have a certain mindset that makes them imminently qualified for this technology field that becomes increasingly dominant in our society.
+They have a certain mindset that makes them imminently qualified for this technology field that is becoming increasingly dominant in our society.

 Disclaimer: This post contains affiliate links

 Before I start I need to throw something out there.
 Language is powerful and ever changing, with words often taking on many different meanings over time.
 Coder and Programmer are two such words.
-In this article I’m going to use the term Coder BUT the meanings and definitions… and the associated controversies, are fascinating to me, I have another post coming shortly exploring these terms.
+In this article I’m going to use the term Coder BUT the meanings and definitions… and the associated controversies, are fascinating to me and worth spending a little time researching.
 With that disclaimer, please read on and enjoy!
 Let’s chat essential skills for coders!

 Coding involves learning languages, specifically computer languages, but over time those languages change.
 What was a popular language 10 years ago may be obsolete now.
 Consider how much our phones, and touch screen apps, have changed over the years.
 Who knows what coding practices will be popular when our children are adults?
 This field is changing and growing so rapidly.